Moving Abroad Checklist 2: Researching Your New Country in…

 During the time I lived and worked in Doha, most of the company staff were foreigners.
 It was just a reflection of the country’s demographic, largely made of immigrants.

 Curiously, however, there were almost no other Brazilians like me, except the boss of the boss of my boss.
 There were rumors about people from Brazil not resisting much time there because of the vast distance to their country, plus the enormous cultural differences.
-To my surprise, just a few months after they hire me, they also hired a fellow Brazilian called Breno.
+To my surprise, just a few months after they hired me, they also hired a fellow Brazilian called Breno.

-In one of his first days, I was at my desk calibrating some technical parameters, and Breno comes to me and ask:
+On one of his first days, I was at my desk calibrating some technical parameters, and Breno comes to me and ask:

 Hey Levi!
 What’s up?
 What about we go for some drinks?